HeisenbugLtd/spat/README.md

-   --details, -d         Show details for entities --sort-by, -c         Sort output (SORT-BY: a = alphabetical, t = by time) --verbose, -v         Verbose (tracing) output
+   --details, -d         Show details for entities --sort-by, -c         Sort output (SORT-BY: a = alphabetical, t = by time) --verbose, -v         Verbose (tracing) output --project, -P         GNAT project file (.gpr) (mandatory!)
 ```

-The directory argument is the only argument that is not optional, but without a
+The `--project` argument is the only argument that is not optional, but without
-`--list`, or `--summary` argument, `run_spat` will not output anything useful.
+a `--list`, or `--summary` argument, `run_spat` will not output anything
+useful.
 It will still try to parse the files it finds, though.

 ### The `--summary` option